DanielWen-Takuya/aiy-voice-development/README.md

 - md5 : we just need to use md5 encode in android side and compare to the md5-encoded pwd
 - check true password in database

+2018/06/22
+- create a drawer menu prototype in android

 ## To-Do List
 - [ ] How can we get the reponse in text ?
 - [x] Play a local music using aiy.audio->Done，not using aiy.audio but subprocess